National Guard - Logo

 Special Provisions for Active Duty Deaths

 Veterans who die while on active duty automatically qualify for burial benefits, regardless of the length of service.
-It includes those who pass away during training exercises or non-combat assignments, as well as those who are killed in action.

 Defining a Veteran for Benefit Purposes